bit-broker/website/content/en/docs/coordinator/connectors.md

 `webhook` | <div class="stamp">optional</div> | String between 1 and 256 characters long<br/>Must conform to URI format
 `cache` | <div class="stamp">optional</div> | Integer between 0 and 31536000

+Details about the _meaning_ of these attributes can be found within the [key concepts](/docs/concepts/connectors/) section of this documentation.

 {{% alert color="info" %}}
 Connector IDs are required to be unique across an operating BitBroker instance.
 {{% /alert %}}

 {{% alert color="warning" %}}
-You should choose your connector ID (`cid`) with care as these cannot be changed once created.
+You should choose your connector ID (`cid`) with care, as these cannot be changed once created.
 {{% /alert %}}

 ## Updating a connector